mboutolleau/sds011-aqi/README.md

   --mqtt-hostname IP/HOSTNAME, -n IP/HOSTNAME
                         IP address or hostname of the MQTT broker --mqtt-port PORT, -r PORT
-                        Port number of the MQTT broker (default: '1883') --mqtt-base-topic TOPIC, -i TOPIC
+                        port number of the MQTT broker (default: '1883') --mqtt-base-topic TOPIC, -i TOPIC
-                        Parent MQTT topic to use (default: 'aqi') --omnia-leds, -o      set Turris Omnia LED colors according to measures (User #1 LED for PM2.5 and User #2 LED for PM10) --sensor FILE, -s FILE
+                        parent MQTT topic to use (default: 'aqi') --omnia-leds, -o      set Turris Omnia LED colors according to measures (User #1 LED for PM2.5 and User #2 LED for PM10) --sensor FILE, -s FILE
                         path to the SDS011 sensor (default: '/dev/ttyUSB0') --sensor-operation-delay SECONDS, -p SECONDS
-                        seconds to let the sensor start (default: 10) --sensor-start-delay SECONDS, -t SECONDS
+                        operation delay in seconds for the sensor: measuring or entering sleep mode (default: 1) --sensor-start-delay SECONDS, -t SECONDS
-                        seconds to let the sensor perform an operation : taking a measure or going to sleep (default: 1)
+                        warm-up delay in seconds for the sensor.
+In order to allow the sensor's internal components to reach a stable operating temperature a warm-up delay of 30 seconds is typically recommended, check your sensor's documentation (default: 30)
 ```